ab9mamun/emil-website/content/authors/asiful-arefeen/_index.md

 - name: Arizona State University
   url: "https://www.asu.edu/"

 bio: I am a PhD student at Arizona State University (ASU).
 I am working under the supervision of Professor Hassan Ghasemzadeh at the Embedded Machine Intelligence Lab (EMIL).
-I am interested in explainable AI, machine learning, passive sensing and mobile health.
+I am interested in explainable AI, using AI to generate interventions in digital health, machine learning, passive sensing and mobile health.
 I received a BS in Electrical & Electronic Engineering from Bangladesh University of Engineering & Technology (BUET) in 2019 and an MS in Biomedical Informatics from Arizona State University in 2023.

 social:
   - icon: envelope